dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/howto-invoke-non-dapr-endpoints.md

 ---
 type: docs
-title: "How-To: Invoke Non-Daprized Endpoints using HTTP"
+title: "How-To: Invoke Non-Dapr Endpoints using HTTP"
-linkTitle: "How-To: Invoke Non-Daprized Endpoints"
+linkTitle: "How-To: Invoke Non-Dapr Endpoints"
-description: "Call Non-Daprized endpoints from Dapr applications using service invocation"
+description: "Call Non-Dapr endpoints from Dapr applications using service invocation"
 weight: 2000
 ---

-This article demonstrates how to call a non-Daprized endpoint using a Daprized application over HTTP.
+This article demonstrates how to call a non-Dapr endpoint using a Daprized application over HTTP.

 By using Dapr's service invocation API, you can communicate with endpoints outside of your Dapr environment.
 Doing so yields the following [Dapr service invocation]({{< ref service-invocation-overview.md >}}) benefits to developers: